MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/getting-started-with-playFab-and-snowflake.md

+---
+title: Getting Started With PlayFab and Snowflake
+author: v-thopra
+description: Describes how to enable the Snowflake add-on from PlayFab and provides examples to demonstrate the integration. ms.author: v-thopra ms.date: 06/11/2018 ms.topic: article ms.prod: playfab
+keywords: playfab, analytics, reports, snowflake ms.localizationpriority: medium
+---

 # Getting Started With PlayFab and Snowflake

 This tutorial describes how to enable the Snowflake add-on from PlayFab, and then provides some starter examples of queries you can do in Snowflake to show off the integration.
 If you are looking for a high-level description of why Snowflake integration with PlayFab is cool, you may want to start with our introductory blog post first.